Real Madrid Condemn Racist Abuse Of Barca Players In Clasico - UrduPoint

 "The Clasico is one of the greatest spectacles in the world, a true expression of the importance that football has in our country," said the CSD in a statement.

-"Neither racism, nor insults, nor violence have a place in our country's sport," wrote Pilar Alegria, Spain's minister for education, professional development and sports on social media platform X.
+"Neither racism, nor insults, nor violence have a place in our country's sport," wrote Pilar Alegria, Spain's minister for education, professional development and sports on X.

 Elma Saiz, Spain's minister for inclusion and migration, also offered support to Yamal.